deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-chat-in-browser/readme.md

 - get all the chat history

-This tutorial covers a lot of concepts in deepstreamHub and we'd definitely recommend being familiar with [Records](/tutorials/core/datasync/records/) and [Lists](/tutorials/guides/lists) before giving this a go, additionally [Angular](/tutorials/getting-started/angularjs/) and [Javascript](/tutorials/getting-started/javascript/) experience will be helpful as well.
+This tutorial covers a lot of concepts in deepstream and we'd definitely recommend being familiar with [Records](/tutorials/core/datasync/records/) and [Lists](/tutorials/guides/lists) before giving this a go, additionally [Angular](/tutorials/getting-started/angularjs/) and [Javascript](/tutorials/getting-started/javascript/) experience will be helpful as well.

 If you have any questions please take a look at the GitHub [repository](https://github.com/deepstreamIO/dsh-demo-webApp-chat) or [get in touch](/contact).

-`markdown:start-deepstream-server.md`

 ## Connect to deepstream and log in